-I have been asked by people in and out of the seminars to suggest ways to get going in, and into, this collaboration.
+I have been asked by people in and out of the seminars1 to suggest ways to get going in, and into, this collaboration.
 I use the name functional collaboration rather than functional specialization for two reasons.
 First, collaboration was a dominant interest of Lonergan in the final pages of Insight: the word collaboration occurs over thirty times in those final dozen pages.
 The need for it had bubbled up very strongly in that final section 3 of chapter seventeen.
 Secondly, the real trouble with the new scientific mode - and it is alas a very new mode - is not the naming - specialization, collaboration, whatever - but what lurks in the adjective, functional.
 And it seems to me that attending to that meaning, and getting into the mood and mode of its operable meaning, is where we might make a realistic start.
+By midcentury we might well reach the subtle control of meaning that would enable eight collaborating groups to write, sentence by sentence, in an effective cyclic new how-language salvific of humanity's journey.